RaviTambade/SDM/softwaretesting.md

 #### While drafting a test case to include the following information:

-.The description of what requirement is being tested 2.The explanation of how the system will be tested 3.The test setup like a version of an application under test, software, data files, operating system, hardware, security access, physical or logical date, time of day, prerequisites such as other tests and any other setup information pertinent to the requirements being tested
+* 1.The description of what requirement is being tested
+* 2.The explanation of how the system will be tested
+* 3.The test setup like a version of an application under test, software, data files, operating system, hardware, security access, physical or logical date, time of day, prerequisites such as other tests and any other setup information pertinent to the requirements being tested
-4.Inputs and outputs or actions and expected results 5.Any proofs or attachments
+* 4.Inputs and outputs or actions and expected results
+* 5.Any proofs or attachments
-6.Use active case language
+* 6.Use active case language
-7.Test Case should not be more than 15 steps
+* 7.Test Case should not be more than 15 steps
-8.An automated test script is commented with inputs, purpose and expected results 9.The setup offers an alternative to pre-requisite tests 10.With other tests, it should be an incorrect business scenario order
+* 8.An automated test script is commented with inputs, purpose and expected results
+* 9.The setup offers an alternative to pre-requisite tests
+* 10.With other tests, it should be an incorrect business scenario order

 #### Examples of  Usability Test Cases
-1.Web page content should be correct without any spelling or grammatical errors 2.All fonts should be same as per the requirements.
+* 1.Web page content should be correct without any spelling or grammatical errors
+* 2.All fonts should be same as per the requirements.
-3.All the text should be properly aligned.
+* 3.All the text should be properly aligned.
-4.All the error messages should be correct without any spelling or grammatical errors and the error message should match with the field label.
+* 4.All the error messages should be correct without any spelling or grammatical errors and the error message should match with the field label.
-5.Tool tip text should be there for every field.
+* 5.Tool tip text should be there for every field.
-6.All the fields should be properly aligned.
+* 6.All the fields should be properly aligned.
-7.Enough space should be provided between field labels, columns, rows, and error messages.
+* 7.Enough space should be provided between field labels, columns, rows, and error messages.
-8.All the buttons should be in a standard format and size.
+* 8.All the buttons should be in a standard format and size.
-9.Home link should be there on every single page.
+* 9.Home link should be there on every single page.
-10.Disabled fields should be grayed out.
+* 10.Disabled fields should be grayed out.
-11.Check for broken links and images.
+* 11.Check for broken links and images.
-12.Confirmation message should be displayed for any kind of update and delete operation.
+* 12.Confirmation message should be displayed for any kind of update and delete operation.
-13.Check the site on different resolutions (640 x 480, 600×800 etc.?)
+* 13.Check the site on different resolutions (640 x 480, 600×800 etc.?)
-14.Check the end user can run the system without frustration.
+* 14.Check the end user can run the system without frustration.
-15.Check the tab should work properly.
+* 15.Check the tab should work properly.
-16.Scroll bar should appear only if required.
+* 16.Scroll bar should appear only if required.
-17.If there is an error message on submit, the information filled by the user should be there.
+* 17.If there is an error message on submit, the information filled by the user should be there.
-18.Title should display on each web page
+* 18.Title should display on each web page
-19.All fields (Textbox, dropdown, radio button, etc) and buttons should be accessible by keyboard shortcuts and the user should be able to perform all operations by using keyboard.
+* 19.All fields (Textbox, dropdown, radio button, etc) and buttons should be accessible by keyboard shortcuts and the user should be able to perform all operations by using keyboard.
-20.Check if the dropdown data is not truncated due to the field size.
+* 20.Check if the dropdown data is not truncated due to the field size.
 Also, check whether the data is hardcoded or managed via administrator.

 ### Automation Testing